Article at a Glance:

 Fentanyl has sometimes been linked to hallucinations, especially when it is used at excessive doses or post-surgery.

 Studies show that opioid withdrawal psychosis symptoms can start within a few days after stopping an opioid.
 These symptoms typically begin improving within a couple of weeks, especially with treatment.
 Treatment can include prescribing an antipsychotic medication like risperidone to ease psychotic symptoms.

 When psychosis is caused by opioid use, the psychosis may stop immediately if naloxone is administered.
 Psychotic symptoms may also resolve if the opioid is switched to a different one, such as oxycodone.

 Opiate Psychosis Treatment

-Some of the features of psychosis, such as delusions and hallucinations, make participation in some recovery and treatment activities difficult without professional assistance.
-Combined treatment using effective medications with cognitive-behavioral therapy and a supportive aftercare plan can increase the chances of successful recovery from both disorders.
+When seeking treatment for opioid use and psychosis, it is critical to find a recovery center that specializes in treating co-occurring disorders.
+Some psychotic symptoms, such as delusions and hallucinations, can make participation in recovery and treatment activities difficult.
+However, combined treatment that incorporates effective medications like antipsychotics, cognitive-behavioral therapy and a supportive aftercare plan can increase the chances of successful recovery from both opioid use and psychosis.

 With the right care, you can create lasting freedom from opioid use and open the door to a healthier, more stable life.
 The Recovery Village offers co-occurring disorder support and treatment provided by experienced mental health professionals.
 If you or someone you know has experienced psychosis due to a co-occurring opioid use disorder, contact us today to speak with a representative and learn about treatment programs that can work well for your situation.